codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

+Based on the current state of the rollout, you can pause and resume an ongoing rollout.
 Here is an example of the rollout for the same deployment on completion.
 All traffic has been routed to the new version.

 {% include